oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     ![](workshops/visualbuilder/media/20.png)

-4. In the next screen, make sure you have selected _MY CONFIGURATION_ option, upload [this ZIP file](https://github.com/oraclespainpresales/oraclespainpresales.github.io/raw/master/workshops/visualbuilder/artifacts/apigw.zip) as the _Stack Configuration_ and click _Next_ leaving all other settings as default
+4. In the next screen, make sure you have selected _MY CONFIGURATION_ option and _.ZIP FILE_ as the TERRAFORM CONFIGURATION SOURCE.
+Upload [this ZIP file](https://github.com/oraclespainpresales/oraclespainpresales.github.io/raw/master/workshops/visualbuilder/artifacts/apigw.zip) as the _Stack Configuration_ and click _Next_ leaving all other settings as default

     ![](workshops/visualbuilder/media/21.png)

-5. Click _Next_ to continue (do not modify the default content for `TENANCY_OCID` and `REGION` variables)
+5. Click _Next_ to continue (**do not modify the default content for `TENANCY_OCID` and `REGION` variables**)

     ![](workshops/visualbuilder/media/22.png)